≡ Menu

-Daphne cneorum lv fl 2This evergreen shrub native to the mountains of central and southern Europe is known for the fragrance of its blooms.
-The small bright pink flowers are produced in clusters in April and sometimes sporadically in summer.
-The plant is evergreen and medium textured with narrow dark green leaves that are up to one inch long.
-It is dense and twiggy and forms a low, trailing mass so is especially attractive as a small-scale ground cover or in a rock garden.
+Native to the mountains of central and southern Europe, this evergreen shrub is known for the fragrance of its blooms.
+Clusters of small bright pink flowers are produced in April and sometimes sporadically in summer.
+The plant is 6-8″ tall and has a medium texture with narrow dark green leaves that are up to one inch long.
+Dense and twiggy, the plant forms a low, trailing mass so is especially attractive as a small-scale ground cover or in a rock garden.
 Sighting it near an outdoor living space or entrance allows its fragrance to be appreciated.
 Rose Daphne does not transplant well and has a reputation for being difficult to grow.
 Once established it should not be moved.
 Several cultivars are available including dwarf and variegated forms.
+The genus name, Daphne, honor a nymph of Greek mythology associated with fountains, wells, springs, streams, brooks and other bodies of freshwater.
+The specific epithet,cneorum, is from the Greek word kneōron, referring to a plant resembling an olive.

 Type: Flowering evergreen shrub